-BE IT FURTHER RESOLVED, that these provisions shall be implemented with new charter contracts and shall be phased in for existing schools as new charter contracts are issued.
-As of this date, the College Board has not issued any charter contracts for schools of excellence and strict discipline academies, but the method of selection process established by this resolution shall apply to any future school that is authorized.
-The College's Director of Charter Schools is authorized to implement changes in the terms and conditions of charter contracts to fully execute these provisions.
+BE IT FURTHER RESOLVED, that these provisions shall be in1plemented with new eharter contracts and shall be phased in for existing schools as new charter contracts are issued.
+As of this date, the College Board has not issued any eharter contracts for schools of excellence and strict discipline academics, but the method of scleetion process established by this resolution shall apply to any future school that is authorized.
+The College's Director of Charter Schools is authorized to in1plement changes in the tenns and conditions of charter contracts to fully execute these provisions.

-I, the undersigned, as Secretary of the Bay Mills Community College Board of Regents, do hereby certify the foregoing resolution was adopted by the Bay Mills Community College Board of Regents at a public meeting held on the 20th day of January, 2012, with a vote of lo for, O opposed, and l abstaining.
+I, the undersigned, as Secretary of the Bay Mills Community College Board of Regents, do hereby certify the foregoing resolution was adopted by the Bay Mills Comtnunity College Board of Regents at a public n1eeting held on the 20th day of January, 2012, with a vote of \{fl\for, opposed, and abstaining.